LukeQCJ/javaLearnningNote/bigData/zookeeper/第11节 Zookeeper源码解析.md

                                 rollbackPendingChanges(zxid, pendingChanges);
                             }
                         }
-                        //FIXME: I don't want to have to serialize it here and then
+                        // FIXME: I don't want to have to serialize it here and then
                         // immediately deserialize in next processor.
 But I'm
                         // not sure how else to get the txn stored into our list.
                         ByteArrayOutputStream baos = new ByteArrayOutputStream();